learn-co-curriculum/interpolation-readme/README.md

 puts "A group of flamingos is called a " + answer + "."
 ```

-There's debate about the best practice but most people at Learn think the first way looks nicer and is easier for your fellow programmers to read.
+There's debate about the best practice but most people here think the first way looks nicer and is easier for your fellow programmers to read.

 #### Note: ####